-Mirjam Verschoor’s Memento Vitae: Capturing moments in time13 May - 2021
+Mirjam Verschoor’s Memento Vitae: Capturing moments in time

 The passing of time and the inevitability of death have always featured large for the Dutch artist Mirjam Verschoor.
 In previous generations her family suffered tragic loss, and at a very young age she herself was so ill doctors did not expect her to survive.
 Later, illness hit again.
 But Mirjam, based in Haarlem in The Netherlands, found a way to deal with life’s big issues through art.
 To capture moments in time she now creates ‘Memento Vitae’, spectacular images using photography and digital manipulation.
 At first glance the large Dibond panels resemble still life paintings by 17th century masters, but on closer inspection the contents and approach are very modern.
 The artist explains: ‘They are memories of a life, and a way of remembering someone.’

 The artwork is commissioned by the next of kin to remember loved ones, or those who look back on life and want to show what has been important to them.
 The inspiration for this type of artwork was a request by friends, who asked for a collage of personal things.
 To commence a piece, Mirjam Verschoor tells her clients to select ten to twenty objects they would like to see depicted.
 ‘I take photos of each object separately and arrange them, in order of importance, in a digital still life composition.’

 After an in-depth conversation with the client to further explore the world of the person to be commemorated, the artist presents various still life options.
 This could be a table setting, a display with flowers, nature, a show piece, or vanitas showing the futility of life.
 The composition may be directly based on existing 17th century paintings, released by big international art galleries for free use.